thtexpert/inav/docs/SystemIdentification.md

 The define 'USE_SYSTEM_IDENT' is used to seperate the system identification part of the software.

 boxId_e enum is extended by BOXSYSID for definition of mode switch.

+## bootlog

+The bootlog shows the setup of the PRBS generator:

+Time Evt            Description  Parameters
+...
+2865: 25  SYSTEM_IDENTIFICATION  (8, 255)
+...

+Above example the PRBS is configure in order 8 with 255 samples.